 - Data is publicly available, and updates are likely to be available in future so that the Scorecard can be published year-on-year to measure progress.

-This demonstrates that if councils improve the conditions for walking and cycling (and make driving just a little more inconvenient), people do change their behaviour.
-And as time goes on, as active travel becomes embedded in lifestyles, more will follow leading to long-term change over an entire area.
+This demonstrates that if councils improve the conditions for walking and cycling, while making driving a little more inconvenient, people do change their travel methods.
+And as time goes on, as active travel becomes embedded in lifestyles, more will follow leading to long-term change.

 Key information and research